 A Global Solution Method for HACT Models with Aggregate Risk with Elisabeth Pröhl

 Abstract: Heterogeneous agent models in continuous time (HACT) have become a workhorse in macroeconomics, but incorporating aggregate risk remains a major computational challenge.
-Existing methods often rely on local approximations or restrict models to quasi-stationary settings, limiting their ability to capture nonlinear macroeconomic dynamics.
-This paper introduces a novel approach that globally solves HACT models with aggregate risk by leveraging the master equation.
-Our approach transforms this non-standard partial differential equation (PDE) into a high-dimensional yet standard PDE using Polynomial Chaos expansions, enabling the application of advanced but off-the-shelf deep learning techniques from the applied mathematics literature.
-Specifically, we adapt the Deep BSDE method to solve this equation efficiently.
-To demonstrate its applicability, we solve a two-asset HACT model with aggregate risk featuring adjustment costs and collateral constraints.
-By overcoming a key computational barrier, our method enables the study of fully nonlinear heterogeneous agent models, opening new avenues for macroeconomic research.
+Existing methods often rely on local approximations or restrict models to stationary settings, limiting their ability to capture nonlinear macroeconomic dynamics.
+This paper introduces a novel approach that globally solves non-stationary HACT models with aggregate risk by leveraging the master equation.
+Our approach transforms this nonstandard partial differential equation (PDE) into a high-dimensional yet standard PDE using Polynomial Chaos expansions, enabling the application of advanced but off-the-shelf deep learning techniques from the applied mathematics literature.
+Specifically, we adapt the Deep BSDE method to solve the master equation efficiently.
+To demonstrate its applicability, we not only solve a two-asset HACT model with aggregate risk featuring adjustment costs and collateral constraints but also its transition along a deterministic policy change.

-Presentations: T2M Conference (2025), Centre for Advanced Study at the Norwegian Academy of Science and Letters (2025), ECONDAT Conference (2025), Stanford Institute for Theoretical Economics: Models, Solution Methods, and Applications (2025)*, World Congress of the Econometric Society (2025)* (*by co-author)
+Presentations: T2M Conference (2025), Centre for Advanced Study at the Norwegian Academy of Science and Letters (2025), ECONDAT Spring Meeting (2025), Stanford Institute for Theoretical Economics Workshop on Asset Pricing (2025)*, World Congress of the Econometric Society (2025)*, Conference on Deep Learning for Dynamic Stochastic Models (2025)

 Non-homothetic Habit Formation, Wealth Inequality and the Equity Premium